jwiz9/miniature-invention/README.md

   - [Testing](#Testing)
   - [Contributions](#Contributions)
   ## Usage
   Use this application to speed up the README.md writing process.
 Why manually do everything in the README.md when you can use a code to do it for you?
-Solve a problem  with the power of coding!
+Solve a problem  with the power of Node.js!
   ## Installation
   In order to run this application you need Node.js installed.
-Then you must use the command node index in your command-line to be prompted witht he questions to fill out your README.md.
-A YouTube demo will be provided in the following line:
+Then, you must use the command "node index" in your command-line to be prompted with the questions to fill out your README.md.
+A YouTube demo of this explanation will be provided in the following line:
   ## Tests
   A example of this generated README.md will be provided with a link in the following line:
   ## Contributors